ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 ```

 ### 9. navigationControllers
-Options for the visual feedback when navigating from a widget to another.
-To set the default options, use `default: true` in the navigation controller.
-Default is empty map.
-Below is the declaration of a custom `NavigationController`:
+These are the options for visual feedback when navigating from a widget to another.

+To set the default options:
+- Use `isDefault: true` in the navigation controller.

+The default is an empty map.
+Check out below the declaration of a custom `NavigationController`:
 ```dart
 Map<String, NavigationController> myController = {
   'general': NavigationController(